CURRICULUM VITAE

 • Rodning, Christopher B.

 2009 Cherokee Ethnogenesis in Western North Carolina.
-Paper invited for the planned symposium on Appalachian Summit Archaeology, Appalachian State University, Boone, North Carolina.
+Paper for the symposium on North Carolina Appalachian Summit Archaeology: New Visions of Ancient Times, Appalachian State University, Boone, North Carolina.

 • Rodning, Christopher B.